-INSIGHT-American quandary: how to secure weapons-grade minerals without China
+INSIGHT-American quandary: How to secure weapons-grade minerals without China

 That refocused Washington's attention on the mine and its then-owner Molycorp, which launched a $400 million initial public offering the same year.

-However, even as U.S. government scientists had begun research projects with Molycorp, the company went bankrupt in 2015 under the weight of its debt - partly built up to comply with tightened environmental regulations from the Obama administration - and cheaper Chinese competition.
+Even as U.S. government scientists began research projects with Molycorp, though, the company went bankrupt in 2015 under the weight of its debt - partly built up to comply with tightened environmental regulations from the Obama administration - and cheaper Chinese competition.

 Two years later, Litinsky's group and Shenghe bought Mountain Pass out of bankruptcy.
 The processing equipment installed by Molycorp, however, remains unused because of poor design, Litinsky said.